PipeWire/pipewire/INSTALL.md

 ## Installing

-PipeWire comes with quite a bit of libraries and tools, run inside `builddir`:
+PipeWire comes with quite a bit of libraries and tools, run:

 ```
-sudo meson install
+sudo meson install -C builddir
 ```

 to install everything onto the system into the specified prefix.